reasonml/reasonml.github.io/docs/pattern-matching.md

 };
 ```

 ### Variables

 Variables can be created from patterns.
-In the last few examples, the `_` variable acted as a catch-all, matching all remaining values.
+In the previous examples, the `_` variable acted as a catch-all, matching all remaining values (see [Exhaustive warning](#exhaustive-warning)).
 You could instead create a variable without a leading underscore to use it later in the block.

 ```reason
 switch (f()) {